'A touch can speak a thousand words': Soothing touch can ease hurt feelings

 - Pediatrician baby whisperer demonstrates how to soothe crying newborn

 In infants, touch, whether it's stroking, or holding, is very comforting.
-It helps the baby to learn recognize mom by unifying the senses, and helps a newborn regulate temperature better than an incubator, said Ann Bigelow, a professor and researcher of developmental psychology at St. Francis Xavier University in Antigonish, N.S.
+It helps the baby to recognize mom by unifying the senses, and helps a newborn regulate temperature better than an incubator, said Ann Bigelow, a professor and researcher of developmental psychology at St. Francis Xavier University in Antigonish, N.S.

 Bigelow followed a group of mothers and newborns for three months and studied how skin-to-skin cuddles helped.